-So then, notwithstanding our sinfulness, here is a glorious sanctification; notwithstanding our poverty, here is glorious fulness in Christ Jesus; and notwithstanding all the ungodly exercises of our nature, here is more or less an exercise of godliness kept up; for though the Savior endured bondage, yet it could not hinder him from exercising his power, in all respects needed for the accomplishing of his work in this world.
+So then, notwithstanding our sinfulness, here is a glorious sanctification; notwithstanding our poverty, here is glorious fulness in Christ Jesus; and notwithstanding all the ungodly exercises of our nature, here is more or less an exercise of godliness kept up; for though the Saviour endured bondage, yet it could not hinder him from exercising his power, in all respects needed for the accomplishing of his work in this world.
 But who will long for this life of purity?
 None but those who are sick of a life of sin.
 Who will long for this life of plenty?
 None but those who know their poverty; and therefore "blessed are the poor in spirit, for theirs is the kingdom of heaven."
 And who will long for the exercises of prayer, the exercises of faith, the exercises of affection, the exercises of hope, the exercises of godly fear, meditation, and all these things?
-Why, those who are sick and tired of what they well understand from those words, that "the wicked" (and our own wicked nature) "are like the troubled sea when it cannot rest, whose waters cast up mire and dirt,"
+Why, those who are sick and tired of what they well understand from those words-that "the wicked" (and our own wicked nature) "are like the troubled sea when it cannot rest, whose waters cast up mire with the a form a may a out ist and dirt,"